mountainmann.co.uk

 My Gear

-Here is a selection of some of the gear that I currently use.
+Here is a selection of some of the gear that have used.
 It is by no means a full list but includes my favourite bits of kit.
+Some things, such as footwear have worn out and been disposed of, but for me it is interesting to look back at my kit over the years.

 Boots and Fell Shoes